Up one level |

 Mt.
 Stromboli.
 [Added 14 Sep 2013.]

-Here is a map showing the location of Canneto and the volcanoes in the area of Italy.
-The circle of volcanoes to the north of Sicily gives a hint of the aforementioned volcanic interconnections (vestiges of a super volcano?).
+Here is a map showing the location of Canneto and the volcanoes in the area.
+The circle of volcanoes to the north of Sicily gives a hint of the aforementioned volcanic interconnections.
+(Bluish volcanoes are subsurface.)
 [Added 30 Dec 2013.]

 Canneto and Volcanoes in the Area of Italy